Appendicitis Symptoms

 • Laparoscopic surgery is used to remove the infected appendix from the body.

-The appendix is generally considered vestigial(non-functional) and its removal does not cause any permanent damage to the system.
+The appendix is generally considered vestigial(non-functional), and its removal does not cause any permanent damage to the system.
 The immune system may be compromised during the initial period after the surgery but soon the body returns to its normal homeostatic state.

-Frequently Asked Questions on Appendicitis Symptoms
+Frequently Asked Questions

 To check if you might have appendicitis, look for common symptoms such as sharp pain in the lower right abdomen, nausea, vomiting, loss of appetite, and fever.
 If you suspect appendicitis, you should consult a healthcare provider for a definitive diagnosis.
 They may perform physical examinations, blood tests, and imaging studies like an ultrasound or CT scan to confirm appendicitis.